vecnathewhisperd0/fdroid-website/_posts/2018-12-21-twif-35-the-flatpak-edition.md

 Do you have important app updates we should write about?
 Send in your tips via [Mastodon](https://joinmastodon.org)!
 Send them to {{ page.mastodonAccount }} and remember to tag with {{ page.twifTag }}.
 Or use the {{ page.twifThread }} on the forum.
 The deadline to the next TWIF is **Thursday** 12:00 UTC.

 General feedback can also be sent via Mastodon, or, if you'd like to have a live chat, you can find us in **#fdroid** on [Freenode](https://freenode.net), on Matrix via {{ page.matrixRoom }} or on [Telegram]({{ page.telegramRoom }}).
 All of these spaces are bridged together, so the choice is yours.
 You can also join us on the **[forum]({{ page.forum }})**.

+Thank you for reading, and Merry Christmas on behalf of all F-Droid contributors!